 And what about this idea that happiness spreads through online social networks?
 Do smiling Facebook pictures mean that people have caught happiness from one another, or is it a case of homophily, where happy people are attracted to each other?
 Or, perhaps it's neither, and rather the Facebook users posted smiling profile pictures so they wouldn't look grouchy alongside their friends -- a kind of online peer pressure.

-For more information on social networks, visit the links on the next page.
+For more information on social networks, visit the links below.

 - Belluck, Pam.
 "Strangers May Cheer You Up."
 The New York Times.
 Dec.
 5, 2008.
 (May 12, 2009). http://www.nytimes.com/2008/12/05/health/05happy.html?_r=3&hp.

 - Christakis, Nicholas A. and Fowler, James H. "Dynamic Spread of Happiness in a Large Social Network: Longitudinal Analysis over 20 Years in the Framingham Heart Study."
 Dec.
 4, 2008.
 (May 12, 2009)http://www.bmj.com/cgi/content/full/337/dec04_2/a2338#contentTop

 - Goleman, Daniel.
 "The Brain Manages Happiness and Sadness in Different Centers."
 The New York Times.
 March 28, 1995.
 (May 12, 2009).http://www.nytimes.com/1995/03/28/science/the-brain-manages-happiness-and-sadness-in-different-centers.html?sec=health

 - Park, Alice.
 "The Happiness Effect."
 Time.
 Dec.
 11, 2008.
 May 12, 2009.http://www.time.com/magazine/article/0,9171,1865960,00.html.